Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Relatively perfect group schemes

 \begin{myproof}[of \Proposition{RPAU characterization}] Write $v:k_\RP\to k_\RPS$ the premorphism given by identity.
-The Yoneda functor $\Alg^\RP)(k)\to\Sh(k_\tau)$ is fully faithful by Yoneda's lemma and \Lemma{RPAU equivalence}, and essentially surjective by definition.
-The rest of the proposition for RPA groups, except Noetherianity and properties of $v^*$, is \cite{BertapelleSuzuki} (Prop.
-8.12 and 8.17).
-Any monomorphism in $\Alg^\RP(k)$ is a kernel, hence a closed immersion, so the Noetherian property follows from \Proposition{noetherian RP}.2.
+The Yoneda functor $\Alg^\RP(k)\to\Sh(k_\tau)$ is fully faithful by Yoneda's lemma and \Lemma{RPAU equivalence}, and essentially surjective by definition.
+The rest of the proposition for RPA groups, except Noetherianity and properties of $v^*$, is \cite[Prop.
+8.12 and 8.17]{BertapelleSuzuki}.
 The category $k_\RPS$ has finite products and $v^{-1}$ preserves them, so $v^*$ sends $\Sh_a(k_\RPS)$ to $\Sh_a(k_\RP)$ by \Lemma{yoneda and pullback}.
-The restriction $v^*:\Sh_a(k_\RPS)\to\Sh_a(k_\RP)$ is right adjoint to $v_*$, hence its essential inverse.
+The restriction $v^*:\Sh_a(k_\RPS)\to\Sh_a(k_\RP)$ is left adjoint to $v_*$, hence its essential inverse.
 Clearly $\Alg_u^\RP(k)$ is closed under kernels, cokernels and extensions in $\Alg^\RP(k)$, and $v^*$ sends $\Sh_0(k_\RPS)$ to $\Sh_0(k_\RP)$, specializing the results to RPAU groups. \end{myproof}

+The following says that RPA $k$-groups are even characterized by only their sections on fields.

+\begin{proposition}[yoneda fields] Let $k$ be a field of characteristic $p>0$ such that $[k:k^p]<+\infty$.
+Let $\F_k$ be the category of finite disjoint unions of spectra of relatively perfect field extensions of $k$.
+Then the Yoneda functor $Y:\Alg^\RP(k)\to\PSh(\F_k)$ is fully faithful. \end{proposition}

+\begin{myproof}[of \Proposition{yoneda fields}] We adapt a proof of Suzuki.
+For $X$ a reduced $k$-scheme with finitely many irreducible components (such as $X=H,H\times_kH$ for $H$ in $\Alg^\RP(k)$ or $\Alg(k)$, by \cite[Rem.
+2.2.(2)]{BertapelleSuzuki}), we write $\xi_X$ the disjoint union of its generic points.
+Consider $H,G\in\Alg^\RP(k)$.